rsharmaofficial/text-to-sql/Lab1.md

 ![](./Media/Lab1/image8.png)

-**4.3:** In the query window,Click on New Query and paste and run the following SQL to create the schema:
+**4.3:** In the query window, click on New Query and paste and run the following SQL to create the schema:

 ```sql
 -- Create Schema